WorldWise Tutoring Provides Essential Services for Families

 With more e-learning on the horizon, this tutoring business provides essential services for families

-As schools throughout the United States are deciding how to teach students in the fall, Lindsey Wander knows tutors will become essential to many families.
+As schools throughout the United States are deciding how to teach students in the fall, Lindsey Wander knows tutoring will become an essential service for many families.

 Wander, Founder and CEO of WorldWise Tutoring, expects many schools across the nation to try to open their doors for in-person learning but then transition fully to e-learning because of COVID.